swcarpentry/DEPRECATED-bc/intermediate/python/04-multiprocessing.md

 - It is important to use profiling before optimizing computer programs

-- Metrics such as speedup and efficiency must be used to evaluate the performance and utility of parallel programs
+- Metrics such as speedup and efficiency aid in evaluating the performance and utility of parallel programs

 ## Next steps